 Mabuchi Tôru (馬淵聖 1920-94) was born in Tokyo, the son of Mabuchi Rokutarô, a wood-engraver and commercial artist who was a pioneer in the airbrush technique, teaching himself through reading books published in France and the U.S. Frustrated at not becoming an artist himself, Rokutarô did all that he could to promote his son's interest in fine art.

 Tôru (who romanized his given name as Thoru) initially learned wood engraving from his father.
-Later, he studied in the craft design section of the Tokyo School of Fine Arts in Ueno, graduating in 1941.
+Later, he studied in the craft design section of the Tokyo Bijutsu Gakkô (Tokyo School of Fine Arts: 東京美術学校) in Ueno, graduating in 1941.
 Although the course included oil painting and drawing, it was focused primarily on the decorative and applied arts.
 Nevertheless, Mabuchi continued working on printmaking, even exhibiting in major shows.
-He also attended one of the print classes given by Hiratsuka Un'ichi.
-Mabuchi told Oliver Statler, that, "I sketch in oils, watercolors, and pastels but I've never exhibited anything but prints, and I think of myslef as a print artist.
+He also attended one of the extracurricular print classes given by Hiratsuka Un'ichi at Ueno.
+Mabuchi told Oliver Statler, that, "I sketch in oils, watercolors, and pastels but I've never exhibited anything but prints, and I think of myself as a print artist.

-Upon graduation, he was conscriptied into the army in December 1941, with an assignment to a regiment guarding the Imperial Palace.
-When the militrary administrators learned of his skills in art, they directed him to make maps and charts.
-Thus he never carried a rifle and remained in Tokyo for the duration of the war.
+Upon graduation, he was conscripted into the army in December 1941, with an assignment to a regiment guarding the Imperial Palace.
+When the military administrators learned of his skills in art, they directed him to make maps and charts.
+Thus he never carried a weapon and remained in Tokyo for the duration of the war.